Boxer’s fractureThe SportsMD Editors

 Physical examination of a boxer’s fracture focuses on determining the orientation of the fracture and its effect on the rotation of the small finger.
 The examination needs to make sure that there is no overlap of the small finger on the ring finger or significant divergence from the ring finger when compared to the other side.
 A complete neurovascular examination of the hand and small finger is performed to make sure that the nerves and vessels to the finger are uninjured.
 Radiographs, or x-rays, of the hand in multiple planes are used to determine the fracture orientation, including angulation and displacement.

-What are the potential complications of a boxer’s fracture?
+Potential complications of a boxer’s fracture

 Over angulation of a boxer’s fracture can lead to a prominent metacarpal head felt in the palm of the hand, and cause decreased grip strength.
 Further, a rotationally malaligned metacarpal can cause a grasp abnormality.
 Splinting or casting of the hand in a position other than intrinsic plus position can lead to an extension contracture at the MCP joint and dysfunction of the hand.